PDF form text keeps running off the box or disappearing mid-sentence? Here’s how to wrap text in Smallpdf and keep every line readable.

 If you want full control over spacing, fonts, and alignment, converting to Word is usually the smoothest editing environment.

-- Upload the PDF from your device or cloud storage.
+Upload your PDF in the converter area below from your device or cloud storage.

 This method works best when the form is layout-based rather than field-based, like a form built with tables and lines.